vxern/logos/SETUP.md

 If that's the case, congratulations, and welcome to the world of Logos!

-If not, and you've encountered difficulty along the way, [join the Logos support server to get a solution](https://discord.gg/TWdAjkTfah).
+If not, and you've encountered difficulty along the way, [join the Logos support server to get assistance](https://discord.gg/TWdAjkTfah).